solarbit/pool/README.md

 # Solarbit Pool Server Prototype A

-A quick UDP server in Erlang to test the SMM on the Arduino.
+The Pool server implementation in Erlang to work with the SMM on the Arduino over SSMP.

 Still working this up - will document when it becomes useful.

-Uses the draft SMM [Protocol](https://github.com/solarbit/pool/blob/master/protocol.md)
+Uses the draft SSMP [Protocol](https://github.com/solarbit/pool/blob/master/protocol.md)